Hall High School (Connecticut): Chess

 In 2011, Hall's chess team won the state championship.

+State championships

 Pops 'n Jazz

-Hall High School has a renowned jazz program, which stage an annual production called Pops 'n Jazz, regularly selling over 3,000 tickets every year.
+Hall High School has a renowned jazz program, which stages an annual production called Pops 'n Jazz that regularly sells over 3,000 tickets every year.
 They have also won the Essentially Ellington High School Jazz Band Competition and Festival twice, in 1998 and 2000.
+In 2023 they won the Charles Mingus Festival & High School Competition.
 The band has performed for the president at the White House, appeared in Ken Burns' documentary film "Jazz."